Title

 Approximately 3-4 miles of maintenance are completed each year on City trails.

 There are approximately 250 miles of concrete sidewalks in the City.
 These sidewalks are generally in good condition and are repaired by an annual sidewalk maintenance contract along with Pavement Management Program Reconstruct and Overlay projects as areas are completed.
 In addition, ADA accessibility upgrades, such as pedestrian ramp replacement, are completed with these projects as well.
-As an example, in 2024 nearly 2 miles (10,000 feet) of sidewalk was removed/replaced, 4400 feet was added and 150 pedestrian ramps were replaced or added with PMP projects.
+As an example, in 2025, 7,100 feet of sidewalk was removed/replaced, 3200 feet was added and 151 pedestrian ramps were replaced or added with PMP projects.

 Franchise fee work completed since 2016